How to Prevent Chafing at the Beach

 After months of being carefully swaddled in layers of clothes, the beach can be a bit of a shock to the skin.
 Your poor skin is suddenly exposed to sun, sand, and salt water.
 And while all of this may be exactly what you are craving, your delicate skin may react otherwise.

-Skin chafing is caused by friction due to repeated rubbing.
-It can be skin-on-skin (like the inner thighs rubbing together) or materials on the skin (like clothes rubbing against the skin.)
+Skin chafing is caused by friction caused by repeated rubbing.
+It can be skin-on-skin (like the inner thighs rubbing together) or materials on the skin (like clothes rubbing against the skin).
 Chafing is always exacerbated by sweat.
 And, of course, if you’re active or sitting in the sun, you will sweat more.

 But the beach has another chafing ingredient: Sand.
 Sand is made of tiny particles of stones, rocks, and shells that have been battered by the sea.
 We all know the abrasive properties of sand (just think of sandpaper!), so when sand repeatedly rubs against the skin, it can cause or exacerbate skin chafing.